Grass Snakes in the UK: Britain’s Largest Native Snake Explained

 Learn about grass snakes in the UK, including identification, habitat, diet, and behaviour.
 Discover why Britain’s largest native snake is harmless and protected.

 Grass snakes are one of the UK’s most fascinating—and misunderstood—wild reptiles.
 Often spotted swimming in ponds, basking near compost heaps, or disappearing into long grass, these shy snakes play an important role in British ecosystems.
-Despite their size, grass snakes are completely harmless to humans and are protected by law in the UK.

 What Is a Grass Snake?